chdao/mame-rom-selector/README.md

 ### Initial Setup

-1. **Get MAME Files**: Download ROMs and XML datfile from [PleasureDome](https://pleasuredome.github.io/pleasuredome/mame/)
+1. **Get MAME Datfile**: Download the MAME datfile from [PleasureDome](https://pleasuredome.github.io/pleasuredome/mame/)
-   - **Recommended**: Use non-merged ROM sets for individual game selection
+   - **Recommended**: Use non-merged datfiles for best compatibility with this tool
-   - **XML File**: Download the MAME datfile for metadata matching
+   - **XML File**: The datfile provides metadata for ROM matching and verification
-   - **BIOS/Devices**: Include BIOS and device files for complete compatibility
+   - **BIOS/Devices**: Include BIOS and device datfiles for complete compatibility

 2. **Configure Settings**: Go to `File > Settings` to configure:
    - ROM Repository Path (source directory containing your ROM files)